Saquibali46/LegalFlow/README.md

 | 👨‍💼 Sub Advocate | `abdur@gmail.com` | `abdur@123` |
 | 👤 Client | `sarim@gmail.com` | `sarim@123` |

+> > **⚠️ Note :**
-> **Note:** LegalFlow is a role-based legal practice management platform.
+> LegalFlow is a role-based legal practice management platform.
 Each account provides a different dashboard and permissions based on the assigned role.
+> The backend is deployed on a free hosting tier that automatically goes to sleep after periods of inactivity.
+As a result, the **initial request may take approximately 50–60 seconds** while the server starts.
+After startup, the application responds at normal speed.

 ---